benliao1/HV-Enclosure/docs/assembly_instructions.md

 ![hv-electrical-box-1](https://raw.githubusercontent.com/benliao1/HV-Enclosure/master/docs/screenshots/hv_electrical_box_1.png)

 Attach the contactors to the bottom acrylic panel.
 Use #8-32 screws (no nylon spacers necessary).
+Note the direction the contactors are placed (the port for the contactor connection accessory should be on the left side, looking from the front of the box).
 Leave some play in the screws so that the position of the contactors can be adjusted to fit the HV Board PCB.
 Attach the four #4-40 3" standoffs to the bottom panel as well with #4-40 screws.
 When finished with this step, the box should look like this:

 ![hv-electrical-box-2](https://raw.githubusercontent.com/benliao1/HV-Enclosure/master/docs/screenshots/hv_electrical_box_2.png)